-Model tuning based approaches explore model architectures or parameters of LLMs for parameter-efficient fine-tuning~\shortcite{AghajanyanGZ20}.
-A variety of parameter-efficient model tuning frameworks have been proposed, including adapters~\shortcite{Adapters}, low-rank decomposition~\shortcite{LoRA,Compacter}, and selective masking~\shortcite{BitFit,DiffPruning}.
-The key ideas behind these frameworks are illustrated in Figure~\ref{fig:peft}.
+Model tuning based approaches explore model architectures or parameters of LLMs for parameter-efficient fine-tuning~\cite{AghajanyanGZ20}.
+A variety of parameter-efficient model tuning frameworks have been proposed, including adapters~\cite{Adapters}, low-rank decomposition~\cite{LoRA,Compacter}, and selective masking~\cite{BitFit,DiffPruning}.
+The key ideas behind these frameworks are illustrated in Fig.~\ref{fig:peft}.
 In general, these approaches aim to update only a few parameters by inserting new trainable modules, adding low-rank parameter matrices, or modifying specific parameters (e.g., bias terms).

 \begin{enumerate}[(1)] \item {\bf\em Adapters:} Adapter-based approaches add new learnable modules with a small number of parameters to LLMs, e.g., maximizing the likelihood $p(y|x; \theta_{\mathrm{adapter}} \circ \theta_{\mathrm{LLM}})$ with added modules $\theta_{\mathrm{adapter}}$.
-Initially, inspired by visual adapter modules~\shortcite{RebuffiBV17}, \shortciteA{Adapters} study the adapter-based fine-tuning mechanism in NLP tasks.
-This method inserts two adapters sequentially within each Transformer block~\shortcite{Attention}: one following the self-attention layer and another after the feed-forward layer.
-Nevertheless, follow-up research~\shortcite{AdapterFusion,BapnaF19} demonstrates that inserting a single adapter after the feed-forward layer can achieve competitive performance while adding fewer parameters.
-Furthermore, by highlighting the connections between (model-based) adapters and (prompt-based) Prefix Tuning~\shortcite{Prefix-Tuning}, \shortciteA{HeZMBN22} introduce a family of parallel adapters that directly condition the adapters at different Transformer layers directly on the input text.
-On top of adapters, AdapterDrop~\shortcite{AdapterDrop} and CoDA~\shortcite{ConditionalAdapters} improve both fine-tuning and inference efficiency, by removing adapters from lower Transformer layers and querying only a small subset of input tokens against the pre-trained LLMs, respectively.
+Initially, inspired by visual adapter modules~\cite{RebuffiBV17}, \citet{Adapters} study the adapter-based fine-tuning mechanism in NLP tasks.
+This method inserts two adapters sequentially within each Transformer block~\cite{Attention}: one following the self-attention layer and another after the feed-forward layer.
+Nevertheless, follow-up research~\cite{AdapterFusion,BapnaF19} demonstrates that inserting a single adapter after the feed-forward layer can achieve competitive performance while adding fewer parameters.
+Furthermore, by highlighting the connections between (model-based) adapters and (prompt-based) Prefix Tuning~\cite{Prefix-Tuning}, \citet{HeZMBN22} introduce a family of parallel adapters that directly condition the adapters at different Transformer layers on the input text.
+On top of adapters, AdapterDrop~\cite{AdapterDrop} and CoDA~\cite{ConditionalAdapters} improve both fine-tuning and inference efficiency by removing adapters from lower Transformer layers and querying only a small subset of input tokens against the pre-trained LLMs, respectively.